 Even though golf has gone a long way from being a rich man only sport, it can still be an expensive hobby.
-Between golf club sets worth hundreds or even thousands of dollars, the price rates of golf club memberships, and rentals of golf courses there's still the heart of the game which we can't forget: golf balls.
+Between golf club sets worth hundreds or even thousands of dollars, the price rates of golf club memberships, and rentals of golf courses there’s still the heart of the game which we can’t forget: golf balls.
+In this Kirkland golf balls review, we break down everything you need to know about this Costco branded golf ball:

 Also, you’ll be needing a lot more than just a couple of balls since golf players are bound to lose quite a few on the course, particularly beginner golfers.
 All of which adds up to some hefty cash spent on golf balls.